 Similarly to Global Entry, you can apply for TSA PreCheck online here.
 After submitting your application and $85 fee, you can schedule an in-person interview at an enrollment center, where you will be subject to a background check and fingerprinting process similar to that of Global Entry.

 Wait time depends on demand, but TSA PreCheck does not take as long as Global Entry, because you don’t have to wait to be approved before scheduling an in-person interview.
+As with Global Entry, interview slots can be hard to come by, so you may be looking at a wait of four weeks or more between your application's approval and your interview.
 After your in-person interview, you will receive a Known Traveler Number within a few weeks.

 Using TSA PreCheck actually begins when booking your flight.
 Enter your Known Traveler Number when prompted during the booking process, and you will be cleared for TSA PreCheck.
 Your boarding pass will display a code (“TSAPRE” or similar), and you can feel free to follow the marked lanes through airport security.
 Note that each separate traveler needs to go through this process and create a Known Traveler Number to take advantage of the program.